google/knative-gcp/docs/storage/README.md

    --member=serviceAccount:cloudrunevents-pullsub@$PROJECT_ID.iam.gserviceaccount.com \
    --role roles/storage.admin
    ```
-1. Have an existing GCS Bucket exist, or create one.
+1. Use an existing GCS Bucket, or create a new one.
 You can create a
    bucket either from the [Cloud Console](https://cloud.google/com/console) or by
    using [gsutil](https://cloud.google.com/storage/docs/gsutil/commands/mb)